Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

   }),
 )

-=== Routing Loops
+=== Loops

-While rare in simple ACLs, routing loops can occur in complex networks.
+While our toy language PFL is loop-free, general programs have loops.
-We need a "Header" block to evaluate the routing decision every time the packet loops.
+We need a "Header" block to evaluate the loop condition every time the execution loops.

 #figure(
-  caption: [Translation of a routing loop into Chain Graph blocks.], cetz.canvas({
+  caption: [Translation of a `while` loop into CFG blocks.], cetz.canvas({
     import cetz.draw: *